budlabs/gurl/README.md

-# gurl - ganoo slash URL handler / framework builder
+# gurl - ganoo slash URL handler and plumber framework

 Imagine you have a URL to a podcast episode.
 You want to download the file, edit the filename in dmenu before saving,